 The Recipe: Slow-Cooker Caramel Apple Cider

 The Hero Ingredient: Instead of calling for simple syrup or some kind of sugary juice, this recipe gets right to the point: It asks you to dump 1/4 cup of brown sugar straight into your slow cooker.
 Normally, this would result in a cocktail that’s hyper-sweet.
 But since the sugar will have time to cook in your Crock-Pot, you’ll end up with something that’s richer, deeper, and more indulgent.

 Pro Tip: Fans of spice might consider throwing in a little extra cinnamon, a few more cloves or a few fall flavors the recipe doesn’t call for (nutmeg, anyone?).
 The heaping dose of caramel syrup and brown sugar may leave the cider tasting perfectly sweet for some and too sweet for others—the additional spices may even things out a bit for those who find themselves in the latter category.

 Why We Love It: Caramel and apples are a match made in flavor heaven.
-Throw in a little alcohol, and you’ve got a veritable triple threat (albeit a sugary-sweet one).
+Throw in a little alcohol, and you’ve got a veritable triple threat.

 The Recipe: Spiced Bourbon Punch

 The Hero Ingredient: A spiced homemade simple syrup, infused with whole cloves, cinnamon sticks, and star anise take this large format cocktail from The Modern Proper up a notch.

 Pro Tip: No need to splurge on a high-end bottle of sparkling wine, but The Modern Proper does recommend choosing one you'd be glad to sip on its own.
 Add lemon and apple slices, and star anise for garnish.